Air Force represented during historic Indianapolis Motor Speedway doubleheader

+U.S. Air Force Chief Master Sgt.
+Nathan Parks, command chief of the 434th Air Refueling Wing, Grissom Air Reserve Base, Indiana, U.S. Air Force Maj.
+Gen Matthew J. Burger, deputy commander of Air Force Reserve Command, and Lt.
+Col. John Hawkins, Air Force Reserve Command, drive around the track during a salute to the military at Indianapolis Motor Speedway, Aug.
+15, 2021, in Speedway, Indiana.
 For the first time, the NTT IndyCar Series shared the Indianapolis Motor Speedway’s road course with the NASCAR Cup Series in a race weekend doubleheader, Aug.
 14-15, 2021, in Speedway, Indiana.
 The U.S. Air Force was represented in both races by Ed Carpenter Racing’s Conor Daly and Richard Petty Motorsports’ Erik Jones.
-Additionally, U.S. Maj.
-Gen. Matthew J. Burger, Air Force Reserve Command deputy commander, issued the oath of enlistment to 16 recruits.
-(U.S. Air Force video by Tech.
+(U.S. Air Force photo by Tech.
 Sgt.
 Ryan Conroy)

 |Date Taken: